 The International Accounting Standards Board (IASB) has published a new Standard, IFRS 15 Revenue from Contracts with Customers ('the new Standard').
-This is subject to EU endorsement.
 The new Standard outlines a single comprehensive model of accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance, which is found currently across several Standards and Interpretations within IFRSs.
 The core principle is that an entity recognises revenue to reflect the transfer of goods or services, measured as the amount to which the entity expects to be entitled in exchange for those goods or services.
 However, the new Standard does not apply to transactions that are instead within the scope of the leasing standard.

 The new Standard is effective for reporting periods beginning on or after 1 January 2017, with earlier application permitted.
-This is subject to EU endorsement.
 Entities can choose to apply the Standard retrospectively or use a modified approach in the year of application.
 It is the result of a convergence project with the US Financial Accounting Standards Board (FASB) that began in 2002.
 Almost fully converged, the most significant differences between IFRSs and US GAAP relate to interim disclosures and timing of adoption.